arnav0511/AmazonClone_HTMLCSS/README.md

 - [License](#license)

 ## About
-[Your Website Name] is a faithful HTML/CSS clone of Amazon, created to showcase the power of clean web development.
+This is a faithful HTML/CSS clone of Amazon, created to showcase the power of clean web development.
 It aims to provide a familiar shopping experience while highlighting the simplicity of HTML and CSS in web design.

 ## Demo
 🚀 Check out the live demo: [Demo Link]:https://arnav0511.github.io/AmazonClone_HTMLCSS/